brunadalmas/brunadalmas.github.io/_pages/about.md

 My research asks how different forms of criminal organization alter political behavior and how democratic institutions respond to violence in contexts shaped by criminal governance.
 I approach these questions through a combination of quantitative analysis and close attention to legal and institutional processes.

 I earned my MA in Political Science from the University of Missouri and my BA in International Business from the University of Vale do Itajaí in Brazil.
-My work has appeared in *Cadernos de Estudos Sociais e Políticos*.
+My work has been published in *Cadernos de Estudos Sociais e Políticos*.

 Bem-vindo(a).